-As of April 30, 2018, we had cash totaling approximately \$7.6 million.
-During the year ended April 30, 2018, The Company completed private placements to several investors for the sale of the Company's common stock for aggregate net proceeds of approximately \$2.6 million between July 2017 and October 2017 and completed a private placement to several investors for the sale of the Company's Series E Preferred Stock and warrants for aggregate net proceeds of approximately \$4.9 million in January 2018 (See Note 6).
+Subsequent to the year ended April 30, 2019, on June 19, 2019, we entered into a securities purchase agreement with certain purchasers relating to the offer and sale of 1,250 Series F Preferred units, for \$2,000 per unit, for an aggregate purchase price of \$2,500,000.
+We received net proceeds, after estimated expenses of the offering, of approximately \$2.4 million.

 Cash flows from financing activities continued to provide the primary source of our liquidity.
-The Company is anticipating raising additional capital but there can be no assurance that it will be able to do so or if the terms will be favorable.
-The consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded assets or the amounts of and classification of liabilities that might be necessary in the event the Company cannot continue in existence.
+We are anticipating raising additional capital but there can be no assurance that it will be able to do so or if the terms will be favorable.
+The consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded assets or the amounts of and classification of liabilities that might be necessary in the event we cannot continue in existence.